SMacEwan/flutter_social_ui/README.md

 # flutter_social_ui

-This project is programmed in Flutter.
+This project is programmed in Flutter and comprises a Social User Interface with Clippers.

 ## Getting Started

-The project comprises a Social User Interface with Clippers.
 **Tools, Plugins and Resorces used to execute completion.**
 ```
     - Colors Pro App (to store and determine colors)